The Death of Marat: David's politics

-The leading French painter of his generation, David was a prominent Montagnard and a Jacobin, aligned with Marat and Maximilian Robespierre.As a deputy of the museum section at the National Convention, David voted for the death of French king Louis XVI and served on the Committee of General Security, where he actively participated in sentencings and imprisonment, eventually presiding over the "section des interrogatoires".
+The leading French painter of his generation, David was a prominent Montagnard and a Jacobin, aligned with Marat and Maximilien Robespierre.
+As a deputy of the museum section at the National Convention, David voted for the death of French king Louis XVI and served on the Committee of General Security, where he actively participated in sentencing and imprisonment, eventually presiding over the "section des interrogatoires".
 David was also on the Committee of Public Instruction.